Schools

 Uluṟu-Kata Tjuṯa National Park is a classroom like no other.

-For more than 30,000 years, Uluṟu-Kata Tjuṯa National Park has been a place of teaching, storytelling, and deep connection to Country.
 Today, this remarkable landscape continues to serve as a living, open-air classroom — offering students the opportunity to learn about one of the world’s oldest continuous cultures alongside its unique natural environment.

 The park’s Aṉangu Traditional Owners warmly welcome school groups and encourage students and teachers to experience and understand the cultural and environmental values that make Uluṟu-Kata Tjuṯa so special.

+Park entry for school groups Parks Australia provides free entry into Uluṟu-Kata Tjuṯa National Park for Australian students travelling as part of a school organised education excursion.
 To apply for this exemption, please complete the online application form at For schools on the Department of Climate Change, Energy, the Environment and Water website.

 Educational experiences